zensoftio/api-standarts/README.md

 > POST /users/doRecalculateAddresses - set entities

 > POST /users/afdf-3f4f-65fd/doRecalculateAddresses - one entity

+> POST /users/afdf-3f4f-65fd/doReformatPhone - one entity and the action is with one entity

 An action might contain information for processing.
 The information must be passed to the server via DTO in the payload.